 This M.S. program develops specialists in advanced nursing practice.
-The nursing degree has two specializations available to students: Nurse Educator and Family Nurse Practitioner (offered via Special Session).
+Students may pursue a master's degree with a specialization in Family Nurse Practitioner (offered via Special Session) or the new Doctor of Nursing Practice degree program.
 We aim to provide educational excellence in the science and art of professional nursing to empower our graduates to be responsible and knowledgeable clinicians, leaders, educators, and scholars who strive to meet changing global healthcare needs.

 The MPH program was founded in 1970 to prepare community health education practitioners and has been continuously accredited by the Council on Education for Public Health since 1974.
 This program is well-known for its practice-oriented, community-based training and is centered around the goals of public health and social justice through planned, organized, and empowering community efforts.

 This M.S. program is the oldest accredited OT program in the CSU system.
 The curriculum is designed for students who have earned a baccalaureate degree in a discipline other than occupational therapy.
 This program of study enables students to obtain the education and degree necessary to be eligible to practice as an occupational therapist.

 This M.S. program is designed to meet the needs of the student who seeks advanced preparation in nutrition science, nutrition education, geriatric nutrition, and food service/restaurant management and packaging.
 The program is intended to prepare candidates to assume leadership roles in their profession and communities and to provide the opportunity to acquire a foundation for doctoral study.